ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Each published congestion control algorithm is REQUIRED to include a statement in the abstract indicating whether or not there is IETF consensus that the proposed congestion control algorithm is considered safe for use on the Internet.
-Each published algorithm is also required to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
+Each published algorithm is also REQUIRED to include a statement in the abstract describing environments where the protocol is not recommended for deployment.
 There can be environments where the congestion control algorithm is deemed safe for use, but it is still is not recommended for use because it